by John Darer CLU ChFC MSSC RSP CLTC

 An annuity contract is a financial agreement between a life insurance company and its customer outlining each party's obligations.
 The customer pays a lump sum to the life insurance company as consideration for the promise to make payments in the future.
 Among other things, the annuity contract sets forth the amounts of payments, the mode of payments (e.g. monthly, annually, deferred lump sums) and the timing and duration of payments.

-The sale of annuity contracts is regulated by your state insurance department*.
-An active license is required to be authorized to solicit consumers and place annuity contracts.
+The solicitation of annuity contracts is regulated by your state insurance department*.
+An active insurance license is required to be authorized to solicit consumers and place annuity contracts.

 - The life insurance company that issues the annuity contract must be licensed as an insurer in your state.